werf/werf/docs/_includes/reference/cli/werf_export.md

             configuration (default $WERF_INSECURE_HELM_DEPENDENCIES)
       --insecure-registry=false
-            Use plain HTTP requests when accessing a registry (default $WERF_INSECURE_REGISTRY) --kube-config=''
+            Use plain HTTP requests when accessing a registry (default $WERF_INSECURE_REGISTRY) --introspect-before-error=false
+            Introspect failed stage in the clean state, before running all assembly instructions of the stage
+      --introspect-error=false
+            Introspect failed stage in the state, right after running failed assembly instruction --introspect-stage=[]
+            Introspect a specific stage.
+The option can be used multiple times to introspect
+            several stages.

+            There are the following formats to use:
+            * specify IMAGE_NAME/STAGE_NAME to introspect stage STAGE_NAME of either image or
+            artifact IMAGE_NAME
+            * specify STAGE_NAME or */STAGE_NAME for the introspection of all existing stages with
+            name STAGE_NAME

+            IMAGE_NAME is the name of an image or artifact described in werf.yaml, the nameless
+            image specified with ~.
+            STAGE_NAME should be one of the following: from, beforeInstall,
+            dependenciesBeforeInstall, gitArchive, install, dependenciesAfterInstall, beforeSetup,
+            dependenciesBeforeSetup, setup, dependenciesAfterSetup, gitCache, gitLatestPatch,
+            dockerInstructions, dockerfile
+      --kube-config=''
             Kubernetes config file path (default $WERF_KUBE_CONFIG, or $WERF_KUBECONFIG, or
             $KUBECONFIG)